 In spite of this, his post at Hemel Hempstead hadn’t been kept open for him as promised.
 Instead, after passing the Fellowship of the Royal College of Surgeons, he took a post in Calcutta, as a doctor for the employees of the Bengal-Nagpur railway.
 He took leave to serve as in Montenegro as a doctor in the Balkans War of 1912, and again in 1914, when at the age of 40 he returned to enlist in the Royal Army Medical Corps in France.

-Apart from a brief return to the Balkans in 1915/16, Arthur remained in France and Belgium throughout the First World War, eventually rising to the rank of Lieutenant-Colonel.
+Apart from a brief return to the Balkans in 1915/16, Arthur remained in France and Belgium for most of the First World War, eventually rising to the rank of Lieutenant-Colonel.
 In the autumn of 1914, while in action near Zonnebeke, he was commended for “rescuing, whilst exposed to constant fire, a large number of the wounded who were lying close to the enemy trenches”, for which he was awarded a bar to his VC.

 This occasioned much debate, ranging from the design for the unprecedented bar to argument in the press over whether Arthur was actually the first.
 Several other cases were cited, but these all proved to be cases where a single VC had been awarded for multiple acts.